-The major concerns in full-time student teaching include effective classroom management and growth and development in personal and professional competency.
+The major concerns in full-time student teaching include growth and development in personal and professional competency and effective classroom management.
 While this limited experience cannot make the teacher candidate proficient in the many activities that comprise a teacher's responsibilities, student teaching should prepare every student for the demands which face a beginning teacher.
 The objectives of the MLC student teaching program follow.